temporalio/samples-python/README.md

 * [custom_converter](custom_converter) - Use a custom payload converter to handle custom types.
 * [custom_decorator](custom_decorator) - Custom decorator to auto-heartbeat a long-running activity.
 * [encryption](encryption) - Apply end-to-end encryption for all input/output.

+## Test

+Running the tests requires `poe` to be installed.

+    python -m pip install poethepoet

+Once you have `poe` installed you can run:

+    poe test